garubi/Push-Push-Air/README.md

 Made with an ESP32
 Configurable via WiFI (you can choose the keystrokes that you want to send)

+##Configuration##
+- Turn on the PPA while pushing the right-most pedal.
+- The status led will be steady blue.
+- Now connect from a computer or mobile device to the wifi network "Push Push AIR" and insert the passord
+- Once the connection is etablished, browse to 192.168.4.1 th use the configuration page.

 Libraries used:
 ```